 A large volume of information these days is available in unstructured free-texts in various sorts of documents, such as a) personals; b) journalistic; c) officials or even d) governmental; and e) in social media.
 For some automatic applications, in the area of artificial intelligence, it is crucial to extract valuable meta-information from these textual documents.
 To do this, the Named Entity Recognition (NER) and some other more general Information Extraction (IE) tasks, all of them part of the Natural Language Processing (NLP) area, are important tools.
-One task within IE is the Relation Extraction (RE) [Lima et al. 2020].
-We can find these relations connected to a named entity, or between two different named-entities.
 NER aims to identify and classify entities automatically in free written texts, such as names of person, places, organizations, dates, and others, depending on the relevance these domains [Pirovani and Oliveira 2021].